fuegod03/fuegod03.github.io/HTML Email/readme.md

 Made from scratch, just plain vanilla code.
 Tested in "https://putsmail.com/" for browser support and flexibility.
+And Responsive design